b-brankovics/grabb/Tutorial.md

 - In this tutorial part of the rDNA region will be extracted from a _Fusarium graminearum_ (PH-1) strain using a reference from a _F. oxysporum_ (F11) strain

-    + The selected region has highly similar sequences at both termini whithin the two species while the middle part of the sequences are highly dissimilar
+    + The selected region has highly similar sequences at both termini within the two species while the middle part of the sequences are highly dissimilar

 - As an extra bait the whole rDNA sequence of the _F. graminearum_ strain will be specified, thus the program only has to search the specified read files only once
 - This method can be used when extracting a region that is highly variable or has multiple possible alleles (both has somewhat conserved termini)